AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

 - `RW`: boolean indicating whether memory operation is read or write
 - `TAG_ERR`: boolean set to true if there is a mismatch between `TAG` and `IN_TAG`

-To facilitate consistency check, the rows are sorted by `ADDR` and then by `CLK` in ascending (arrow of time) order.
+To facilitate consistency check, the rows are sorted by `CALL_PTR` then by `ADDR` and then by `CLK` in ascending (arrow of time) order.
 Any (non-initial) read operation row is constrained to have the same `VAL` and `TAG` than the previous row.
 A write operation does not need to be constrained.

 The tag consistency check can be performed within every row (order of rows does not matter).

-We note that `CLK` also plays the role of a foreign key to point to the corresponding sub-operation.
+Note that `CLK` also plays the role of a foreign key to point to the corresponding sub-operation.
 This is crucial to enforce consistency of copied values between the sub-operations and memory table.

 ### Calldata
 **TODO**